55 Tufton Street: European Foundation

-Feeding Britain is a charity set up in October 2015 to implement the recommendations made by the All-Party Parliamentary Group (APPG) on Hunger and Food Poverty.

 Global Vision

 Global Vision is a British eurosceptic campaign group.
 It is an independent, not-for-profit group, with no explicit links with any political party.
-The "Parliamentary Friends of Global Vision" cross-party group has 24 Members of Parliament, all of whom are Conservatives, two Members of the European Parliament, both of whom are Conservatives, and 17 Representative peers, of whom ten are Conservative, six are cross-benchers, and one is independent Labour.
+The "Parliamentary Friends of Global Vision" cross-party group has 24 Members of Parliament, all of whom are Conservatives, two Members of the European Parliament, both of whom are Conservatives, and 17 representative peers, of whom ten are Conservative, six are cross-benchers, and one is independent Labour.
 Its co-founder and director is Ruth Lea.

 Global Warming Policy Foundation

 The Global Warming Policy Foundation is a lobby group in the United Kingdom whose stated aims are to challenge "extremely damaging and harmful policies" envisaged by governments to mitigate anthropogenic global warming.
 Its founder is Nigel Lawson and its chair is Alan Rudge.
-The GWPF as well as some of its prominent members have been characterized as promoting climate change denial.
+The GWPF as well as some of its prominent members have been characterised as promoting climate change denial.

 In 2014, when the Charity Commission ruled that the GWPF had breached rules on impartiality, a non-charitable organisation called the "Global Warming Policy Forum" was created as a wholly owned subsidiary, to do lobbying that a charity could not.
 The GWPF website carries an array of articles "sceptical" of scientific findings of anthropogenic global warming and its impacts.

 LGB Alliance

 The LGB Alliance is a British advocacy group founded in 2019, in opposition to the policies of LGBT rights charity Stonewall on transgender issues.
-It has an office in London at 55 Tufton Street.
+It had an office in London at 55 Tufton Street.